 Taking It Further

-If you like this song and you want to take it a little further I've included a video by Justin Sandercoe of Justinguitar.com.
-In this video he teaches more of the details that were played by Neil Young in the song as well as how the lyrics fit into the chord progression.
-It's a good lesson and I could've done it any better.
+If you like this song and you want to take it a little further, I've included a video by Justin Sandercoe of Justinguitar.com.
+In this video, he teaches more of the details that were played by Neil Young in the song as well as how the lyrics fit into the chord progression.
+It's an excellent lesson.

 Tell Us What You Think - Please Comment Below!